chrisahrens0/CSE31/README.md

-# CSE31
-CSE 31 Class Labs
+# CSE 31 Labs

+Code written by Chris Ahrens
+compiled with gcc
+Use code at your own risk